initstring/lyricpass/README.md

 # lyricpass
 Password wordlist / dictionary generator using song lyrics for targeted bruteforce audits / attacks.
-Useful for penetration testing or security research.
+Useful for penetration testing or security research.<br>
 Easy to use - you give it an artist, you get back a text file with all of their lyrics to use for cracking passwords.

 Tested with Python 2.7, 3.4, 3.5 on MacOS and Linux Mint.
 Requires bs4, request, sys, string.